Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Proofs for local convergence analysis of SVRN

-While the dependence on $\delta$ is worse, the dependence on the condition number $\kappa$ is completely eliminated in this result.
-Letting $m=n/\log(n/d)$ and the number of local iterations of SVRN to be $t=O(\log(n/d))$, we can still apply the union bound argument from Theorem \ref{t:svrn} by letting $\delta=1/(Ct)$, so that with probability $1-1/C$, one stage of leverage score sampled SVRN satisfies:
+Compared to Lemma \ref{l:gradient}, the dependence on the condition number $\kappa$ is completely eliminated in this result.
+Letting $m=n/\log(n/d)$ and the number of local iterations of SVRN to be $t=O(\log(n/d))$, we can apply the union bound argument from the proof of Theorem \ref{t:svrn} by letting $\delta=1/(Ct)$, so that with probability $1-1/C$, one stage of leverage score sampled SVRN satisfies: